nice-game-hints/deponia/04-village/energy-rich/index.md

 keywords: energy rich water
 ---
 # Hints?
-Talk to Lonzo.
+Talk to Lonzo (At the Alley).
 Well, he directs you to Hannek.

 # Hannek
 He hints you about the batteries they find from the trash.
 A battery contains "energy juice".